Management in Networked and Digital Societies (MINDS) Department

 Agnieszka Doczekalska is assistant professor of theory and philosophy of law at Kozminski University.
 Her research interests include the relation between copyright law and ethical rules developed by virtual communities of fans in cyberspace.
 You can contact her by email: firstname.lastname@example.org.

-Magdalena H. Góralska is a research assistant at Kozminski University with background in socio-cultural anthropology, sociology and liberal arts.
-Her research interests include the use of the Internet, mainly the social media, as a source of information on health and food safety related topics, case study of GMOs, expert knowledge, and on-line authority production (with a research project from National Science Center ongoing).
-You can contact her at email@example.com
+Magdalena H. Góralska is a research assistant at Kozminski University with background in cultural anthropology.
+Her research interests include the use of the Internet as a source of information on health and food safety related topics, expert knowledge, and on-line authority production (with a research projects from National Science Center and Ministry of Science ongoing, including prestigious Diamond Grant).
+You can contact her at email@example.com.

 Dariusz Jemielniak is (full) professor of management at Kozminski University.
 His research interests include open collaboration movement (with a research project from National Science Center ongoing), and he has recently published a book about Wikipedia.
 He has founded several Internet startups, such as ling.pl (the largest online dictionary in Poland) or, most recently Insta.Ling (an innovative vocabulary acquisition system).
-You can contact him at firstname.lastname@example.org
+In 2015 he joined the Wikimedia Foundation Board of Trustees.
+You can contact him at firstname.lastname@example.org.

 Paweł Krzyworzeka is assistant professor at Kozminski University.
 His research interests include studying the social networks in Eastern countries, such as vkontakte and odnoklassniki.
 You can contact him at email@example.com.

-Karolina Mikołajewska is research and teaching assistant Kozminski University with a background in sociology.
-Her research interests related to digital societies evolve around political economy of social media.
+Karolina Mikołajewska-Zając is research and teaching assistant Kozminski University with a background in sociology.
+Her research interests related to digital societies revolve around emergent forms of labour in sharing economy.
 She currently works on her PhD project on the tension between gift and market economies in hospitality exchange networks such as CouchSurfing (with a grant funded by the National Science Center).
-You can contact her at email@example.com.
+In 2016-2017, she is Visiting Student Researcher at University of California, Berkeley.
+You can contact her at firstname.lastname@example.org.